Friday, September 5, 2025

 Understanding the Broken Promise of Smart Fridges

-Smart refrigerators promise to reduce food waste, but research shows that 40% of tracked food still expires unused.
+Smart refrigerators promise to reduce food waste, but research showed that up to 40% of tracked food still expires unused.
+User research was conducted through peer interviews and remote meetings with different users.
 Through interviews with 8 smart appliance owners, I identified three core problems.

 Problem 1: Visibility

-"I forget to check the app, and the fridge screen is too small to see everything at once.
+"I forgot to check the app, and the UI is usually too small to see everything at once on my phone.

 Problem 2: Manual Entry